This is a fingernail, Obviously.

 Two decades ago when I began my site the connection between vitamin B12 and fingernails wasn’t well known.
 In fact, I wondered if it truly existed.
 At the time I had huge ridges and no moons on many of my fingernails.
 I didn’t get a good enough camera to photograph my fingernails until 2006, when I took this iconic picture on December 29.
 (I say iconic because so many people have appropriated it.
 Many others asked permission to use it.)

 My health suffered dramatically before I noticed the ridges.
 It continued to suffer during the time it took to begin vitamin B12 injections.
 But as soon as I had B12 injections the ridges grew less pronounced.

-I correlated changes in my fingernails from B12 replacement with undeniable improvement in my memory, ability to sleep, depression, pain level and other health problems.
+Changes in my fingernails correlated with B12 replacement, with undeniable improvement in my memory, ability to sleep, depression, pain level, and other health problems.
 That’s how I became convinced of the connection between B12 and fingernails.
 Pictures I took of my fingernails along the way show the improvement and confirm the fingernails/B12 connection, “vitamin B12 deficiency nails” if you will.

 Is diagnosing health from fingernails new?